MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 ## Authorizing files

-After Cloud App Security has identified files as posing a malware or DLP risk, we recommend that you investigate the files.
+After Defender for Cloud Apps has identified files as posing a malware or DLP risk, we recommend that you investigate the files.
 If you determine that the files are safe, you can authorize them.
 Authorizing a file removes it from the malware detection report and suppresses future matches on this file.

 ### To authorize files

-1. In Cloud App Security, click **Control** and then **Policies**.
+1. In Defender for Cloud Apps, click **Control** and then **Policies**.
 1. In the list of policies, on the row in which the policy that triggered the investigation appears, in the **Count** column, click the matches link.

     > [!TIP]